vaimo/composer-patches/README.md

 }
 ```

+Note that in case of other patch definition formats, the url of the patch file should be defined
+under "url" key of the patch definition (instead of "source").

 ## Sequencing the patches

 In case it's important to apply the patches in a certain order, use an array wrapper around the patch definitions.